-When I see professional signs or business documents with words spelled incorrectly, it’s like someone’s dragging nails down a chalkboard, which is something I don’t want to hear.
+When I see professional signs or business documents with words spelled incorrectly, it’s like someone’s dragging nails down a chalkboard, which is not a sound I want to hear.

 But I try not to get too riled up.
 I know that spelling isn’t easy for everyone.
 However, I do believe that with a little effort, anyone can learn the proper spelling of a word.